 SE::Yandex::WordStat::ByRegion -

-Wordstat - is a Yandex service designed to estimate user interest in various topics and select keywords for SEO optimization and contextual advertising.
-In addition, with Yandex Wordstat, you can evaluate the seasonality and geographical dependence of search queries.
+Wordstat is a Yandex service designed to estimate user interest in various topics and select keywords for SEO optimization and contextual advertising.
+In addition, using Wordstat Yandex, you can evaluate the seasonality and geographical dependence of search queries.

-The Yandex WordStat by region scraper supports automatic query multiplication; you can be sure to receive the maximum number of results from the output.
-A-Parser can also automatically follow related queries to the specified depth.
+The Yandex WordStat by region parser supports automatic query multiplication, so you can be sure that you will get the maximum number of results from the search results.
+Also, A-Parser can automatically follow related queries to a specified depth.

-Results can be saved in the form and structure that you need, thanks to the powerful built-in templater Template Toolkit which allows applying additional logic to the results and outputting data in various formats, including JSON, SQL and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful template engine Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.

 Accounts